-One of its main characteristics is the difficulty that the ectomorph has in gaining weight due to its rapid metabolism.
-This is a disadvantage when the goal is to gain weight and muscle mass, but when you want to lose fat, it's a big plus.
-However, as the endomorph loses weight quickly, care should not lose muscle mass in the process.
+One of its main characteristics is the difficulty that ectomorphs have in gaining weight, due to their fast metabolism.
+This is a disadvantage when the objective is to gain weight and muscle mass, but when you want to lose fat, it is a great advantage.

 Mesomorph ?
-Of the three types, we can say that the mesomorph is the one that has the greatest advantage, since it brings together the best characteristics to develop a lean and muscular body.
+Of the three types, we can say that the mesomorph is the one that has the greatest advantage, as it brings together the best characteristics to develop a lean and muscular body.

-Endomorph – The endomorph can be considered the opposite of the ectomorph.
-While the ectomorph is thin and thin, the endomorph is heavy, with a wide rib cage and broad shoulders.
+Endomorph ?
+The endomorph can be considered the opposite of the ectomorph.
+While the ectomorph is thin and thin, the endomorph is heavy, with a wide ribcage and broad shoulders.
 The endomorph gains muscle easily, but also fat, which makes it difficult for the endomorph to have a low body fat index.

-The most likely thing is to be a mixture of two, however, there is always a prevalence for one of them, and that is the reason you must guide yourself to building your plan.
+The most likely thing is that you are a mixture of two, however, there is always a prevalence for one of them, and that is where you should guide yourself when building your plan.